SAP Negotiations

 Overview: Indirect access โ€“ when third-party applications or external users interact with SAP data without directly logging into SAP โ€“ is one of the most notorious SAP licensing โ€œgotchas.โ€

-Indirect use can trigger huge fees during an audit or contract true-upโ€‹if not properly licensed.
 SAPโ€™s stance is that any use of its software, even via an external system, requires a license.
 To avoid nasty surprises, you must address indirect access upfront in your SAP negotiations.

 Best Practices:

-Identify all non-SAP systems that connect to your SAP environment.
 Common scenarios include a Salesforce CRM reading customer data from SAP, an e-commerce site creating orders in SAP, suppliers accessing an SAP portal, or even employees using a third-party app that pulls SAP info.
-Once identified, discuss with SAP how these should be licensed:

 • SAPโ€™s recommended approach now is the Digital Access Document Model, which licenses indirect usage based on documents (e.g., number of sales orders, invoices, etc.) rather than requiring a named user for each external partyโ€‹.
 This can be more predictable for many customers.

-• Ask SAP if anyย Digital Access licenses or allowancesย are included in the negotiation.
+• Ask SAP if any Digital Access licenses or allowances are included in the negotiation.
 If youโ€™re moving to S/4HANA or RISE, sometimes SAP offers free or discounted document licenses as part of incentive programsโ€”get that in writing.

 • Explicitly clarify indirect use in the contract.
 If you know, for example, that your e-commerce site will create 1,000 orders per month in SAP, ensure the contract covers this via document licenses or a written exception.
 The goal is to eliminate ambiguity.
 If the contract is silent, SAP can later claim those interactions were unlicensed.

 • SAP provided a Digital Access Estimator tool to estimate your document counts.
-This will allowย you to negotiate a reasonable number of digital access licenses now rather than facing an audit claim laterโ€‹.
+This will allow you to negotiate a reasonable number of digital access licenses now rather than facing an audit claim laterโ€‹.

 Trap: The biggest pitfall is ignoring indirect use and assuming itโ€™s not a problem.
-Companies have been blindsided with multi-million dollar claims for indirect access after an audit โ€“ famously, the beverage company Diageo was hit with a ~ยฃ54 million judgment for allowing Salesforce to indirectly use SAP without licensesโ€‹.
+Companies have been blindsided by multi-million-dollar claims for indirect access after an audit โ€“ famously, the beverage company Diageo was hit with a ~ยฃ54 million judgment for allowing Salesforce to indirectly use SAP without licenses.

 Also, do not think, โ€œWeโ€™re on SAP cloud, so indirect access doesnโ€™t matter.โ€ Even RISE, or S/4HANA Cloud customers, must license indirect use appropriately โ€“ being in the cloud is not a free pass.